Why Keeping the Peace May Not Be the Best Thing & Other Relationship Advice (with My Husband Mac)

-I get a lot of questions on how to manage chronic stressors in relationships, especially during the COVID pandemic—so much has changed and many of us have had to learn how to work and live together, which can be a challenge!
-So, in this podcast (episode #290) and blog, my husband Mac and I talk about how we manage stress in our own relationship, how we live and work together, and why keeping the peace isn’t always the best thing to do in a relationship.
+I get a lot of questions on how to manage chronic stressors in relationships, especially during the recent COVID pandemic—so much has changed and many of us have had to learn how to work and live together, which can be a challenge!
+So, in this podcast (episode #405) and blog, my husband Mac and I talk about how we manage stress in our own relationship, how we live and work together, and why keeping the peace isn’t always the best thing to do in a relationship.

 Of course, everyone experiences stress, and there is no magic way to stop stressful things from happening in a relationship.
 People are and will always be people!
 However, the good news is that you can learn how to manage relationship stressors and resolve them, and this will not only improve the bonds you make with the people in your life, but also your own mental and physical wellbeing.